Documentation Guidelines

 ReST rules for inline markup try to be forgiving to account for common cases of using these marks.
 For example, using an asterisk to indicate multiplication, such as 2 * (x + y) will not be interpreted as an unterminated italics section.

-For inline markup, the characters between the beginning and ending characters must not start or end with a space, so *this is italics*, (this is italics) while * this isn't* (* this isn’t*).
+For inline markup, the characters between the beginning and ending characters must not start or end with a space, so *this is italics*, (this is italics) while * this isn't* (* this isn’t*) because of that extra space after the first asterisk.

 If an asterisk or back quote appears in running text and could be confused with inline markup delimiters, you can eliminate the confusion by adding a backslash (\) before it.